Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 SSM supports two running modes, standalone service and SSM service with multiple Smart Agents.
 If file move performance is not the concern, then standalone service mode is enough.
 If better performance is desired, we recommend to deploy one agent on each Datanode.

    * Standalone SSM Service

-     For deploy standalone SSM, copy the unzipped tar distribution directory to installation directory (assuming `${SMART_HOME}`) and switch to the directory, the configuration files are under './conf'.
+     For deploy standalone SSM, SSM will only start SSM server without SSM agents.
+Distribute `${SMART_HOME}` directory to SSM Server nodes.
+The configuration files are under `${SMART_HOME}/conf`.

    * SSM Service with multiple Agents

-     Deploy and unzip tar distribution package to SSM Service server and each Smart Agent server.
+     Distribute `${SMART_HOME}` directory to SSM Server nodes and each Smart Agent nodes.
 Smart Agent can coexist with Hadoop HDFS Datanode.
 For better performance, We recommend to deploy one agent on each Datanode.
 Of course, Smart Agents on servers other than Datanodes and different numbers of Smart Agents than Datanodes are also supported.
      On the SSM service server, switch to the SSM installation directory, ready to start and run the SSM service.

 Run SSM
 ---------------------------------------------------------------------------------

-* **Format Database**

-	`./bin/start-ssm.sh -format`

-   This command will start SSM service and format database meanwhile.
-   The script will drop all tables in the database configured in druid.xml and create all tables required by SSM.
+Enter into ${SMART_HOME} directory for running SSM.
 * **Start SSM server**

    SSM server requires HDFS superuser privilege to access some Namenode APIs.
 So please make sure the account you used to start SSM has the privilege.